-Richard Clarkson wanted to create a sort of low-tech, a sofa style basket where you can curl up and forget the worries of everyday life of ordinary life ... and perhaps even nap before going to sleep slowly.
-There are neither art craft it in this object, there is science that has studied its design.
-In particular, research in autistic children and those suffering from RMD (rhythmic movement disorder) has played a crucial role in the shape and structure of the result.
+Richard Clarkson wanted to create a sort of low-tech, basket-style sofa where you can curl up and forget the everyday worries of ordinary life… and maybe even doze off before slowly falling asleep.
+There is no art or craftsmanship in this object, there is no science that has studied its design.
+In particular, research in autistic children and those suffering from RMD (rhythmic movement disorder) has played a crucial role in the shape and structure of the outcome.
 For all its theoretical complexity, the final form

 seems quite simple and extremely comfortable.
 A rough wooden curved, padded and cushioned by a series of pillows without cover.
 Cede forward thanks to the weight of the timber when not busy, then rises again, of course, when someone sits in it.